Where Healing Begins

 We will review:

-• Any immediate medical or psychiatric needs that should be addressed upon arrival, as part of the intake process for your residential treatment.
+• Any immediate medical or psychiatric needs should be addressed upon arrival, as part of the intake process for your residential treatment.

 It is your responsibility to:

-• Any immediate medical or psychiatric needs that should be addressed upon arrival, as part of the intake steps for your residential treatment.
+• Any immediate medical or psychiatric needs should be addressed upon arrival, as part of the intake steps for your residential treatment.

 • Coordinate with your employer’s Human Resources Department or Employee Assistance Program for family leave authorization and/or disability paperwork.
 Depending on your employer, this must be completed at least 30 days in advance of arrival.

-• Coordinate with your attorney, courts or probation to receive authorization for the treatment.
+• Coordinate with your attorney, courts, or probation to receive authorization for the treatment.

-• Organize any household responsibilities that must be handled during your treatment, such as bill paying, household or exterior grounds maintenance, pet care, mail delivery, interior plant care and climate control.
+• Organize any household responsibilities that must be handled during your treatment, such as bill paying, household or exterior grounds maintenance, pet care, mail delivery, interior plant care, and climate control.

-You will also receive information about the first 24 to 48 hours, which will include orientation, medical and psychiatric intake, introduction to the community and a daily schedule.
+You will also receive information about the first 24 to 48 hours, which will include orientation, medical and psychiatric intake, introduction to the community, and a daily schedule.

 Preparing to Renew